Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Maybe you’re not keen on leaving your current home and would prefer to stay close to neighbors, friends and family.
 In that case, you could try becoming a landlord to help defray your housing expenses.

-One member of Team Clark has been able to build wealth slowly through buying rental properties over the past 10 years or so.
+One member of Team Clark has been able to build wealth slowly by buying rental properties over the past 10 years or so.
 He’s even had tenants live in a space attached to his main house.

 Barring the impact of inflation, the cost of food is one of those things that the research shows remains pretty constant after you retire.
 Fortunately, it’s easy to save money on food.